rAIdio-bot/.github/profile/README.md

 ---

-*rAIdio.bot — Make music with your mind.*
+*rAIdio.bot — Make music with your words.*